sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 *Concrete Class*

-Implements the steps as defined in the Abstract Class and can make changes to the steps
+Implements the steps as defined in the Abstract Class and can make changes to the steps.

 ## 10.2.
 Benefits of the Template Method